Hexrays/SXSW-2016_Notes/Darpa Moonshots/readme.md

 Neuroscientist and geneticist

-neurons communicate through synapases traverse chemicals form the basics of how memories work
+neurons communicate through synapses traverse chemicals form the basics of how memories work

-epigenetics- above the dna, what is turned on and off
+epigenetics- above the DNA, what is turned on and off

 enhance protein expression

 what does the future hold?
 invented by creativity

-Darpa employees are only allowed to stay for 2 to 4 years.
+DARPA employees are only allowed to stay for 2 to 4 years.